websanco/liferay-learn/docs/dxp/latest/en/liferay-internals/extending-liferay/overriding-osgi-services.md

 * **Cardinality**: mandatory and unary (i.e., `1..1`)

-Together, these details indicate the portlet will require reconfiguration to use a new `impl` in place of `S1J6AbleImpl`.
+Together, these details indicate the portlet requires reconfiguration to use a new `impl` in place of `S1J6AbleImpl`.

 After gathering the requisite service and reference details, you can use them to override an existing service.

 ## Creating an OSGi Service with the Gathered Details

-Follow these steps to create an OSGi service for overriding an existing service:

 1. Implement the same service type as the target OSGi service.